serraict/dremio-mcp-docker/work/design.md

 ## Problem Statement

 The Dremio MCP server requires authentication tokens.
-The Dremio community edition does not have the functionality of creating personal access tokens, but we can use our username and password to get login token from the api, which can be used as an access token for the Dremio MCP server.
+The Dremio community edition does not have the functionality of creating personal access tokens.

+The Dremio MCP server interfaces over stdio, requiring to run an instance of it on the same node.

 ## Solution Architecture

+We can use our username and password to get login token from the api, which can be used as an access token for the Dremio MCP server.

+Provide an http streamable proxy in front of dremio mcp.

 ### Multi-Container Design